 ¶ Mundanisation has happened for a long time.
 It is how routines, habits and patterns of everyday life are formed.
 The processes of mundanisation have become more easy to recognise in modern and industrial societies.
 Widespread standards, the prerequisite for industrialisation, shifts knowledge in the head to knowledge in the world, to use the words of design theorist Donald Norman.
 Precise behaviour can emerge from imprecise knowledge.
 You don’t have to learn exactly how standards and protocols are assembled and organised to use them.
 A USB-C-connector will fit another USB-C-connector.
 You don’t even have to be able to descibe how it looks.
 This is the logic of standardised systems.
 You can use a coin without remembering exactly how it looks.
 Heads or tails?
 King or queen?
 Statesman or animal?
 Just remember the size, material and how it feels in your hand.
 When something is standardised, it should “just work and fit”, without you having to think about it.

 ¶ Power buttons and all the hidden wirings and connections, then followed by radio transmissions, moving images on screens, software and satellites, The Internet and The Clouds.
 Data centers and protocols.
 AI, “smart” things, homes and cities.
 It is all there, yet most of what manifests it is obscured.
-The continuous supply of electricity have been flowing mostly unnoticed for decades.
+The continuous supply of electricity has been flowing mostly unnoticed for decades.
 Now, during the first decades of the 21th Century, new layers of technology are becoming ambient.
 More and more GPS-based services, online shopping, camera surveillance, machine learning and ever-present touchscreens.
 Infrastructures and interfaces.
 Technologies harnessed by software, enmeshed through the logistics of wired as well as wireless networks.
 Utterly complex systems are seamlessly intertwined with people’s lives.

 ¶ When technology and infrastructure work, it is experienced as a backdrop to life, as ambient, part of the atmosphere, as uncomplicated parts of daily practices.
 Technology becomes woven into, what geographer Nigel Thrift has called, epistemic wallpaper.
 Infrastructures, supply-chains and distributed power relations are rarely reflected upon when technologies have been effectively integrated in everyday life.
 Like wallpaper, it is just there, while we are doing whatever we are doing.